 Today, we get to see the morning training session of the Lipizzaners and tour the school.
 I’m quite excited.
 We get to the Spanish Riding School about 30 minutes before the training session starts.
-When you arrive, you are given a group number, when called, you enter the venue with your group.
+When you arrive, you are given a group number, and when called, you enter the venue with your group.

 Morning Training Session

 There is no photography allowed in the theater, and you are asked to keep silent so as not to distract the horses and trainers.
 The music (classical of course) begins, and the trainers and horses enter the stage.
 I did sneak a shot of the theater before the horses were brought in just for an overall view.

 The morning exercises last a couple of hours, you can stay for all or part of the training.
 Since we have the guided tour already booked, we watch the horses go through their exercises for a little over an hour.
 Then we head down to meet up with the tour.
 During that hour, we get to see several riders and stallions go through the most extreme maneuvers.
 The Lipizzaners will always be a thrill for me.

 Touring the School and Stables